AntoinePST/Zephyr_Startup/ReadMe.md

 ```
 ![gif](./img/zephyr_repo.gif)

 ### Configuring the Zephyr Environment

 In this part you will find a series of commands needed to configure the Zephyr environment.
-Before each command line you will find a description sentence briefly explaining what the command is for.
+Before each command line you will find a little description of the command.

 In a *zephyrproject* folder, create a python environment, it will generate a folder *env-st*:
 ```shell